Meet the team

 Pronouns: she/her

 Shurafa is majoring in Psychology with a double minor in Health & Society and Education.
-As a Cooper research fellow in the RAMP Lab, she studies goal balance and goal-striving stress among college students from diverse demographics.
-After graduation, she plans on pursuing a Master's in Social Work and building a career as an international social worker.
+As an honors thesis student in the RAMP Lab, she studies academic integrity by examining how the language of academic pledges and fairness considerations influence students' decisions to engage in honest or cheating behaviors in classrooms and research settings.
+After graduation, she plans on pursuing a Master's in Social Work and building a career as an international social worker, advocating for equitable educational policies.

 Shannon Carratura